Back to Top

-Manage Students without Coercion
+Managing Students Without Coercion

 This cognitive approach to managing human behavior can be taught to students and parents for life-long social and emotional learning, self-esteem development, and healthy lifestyle choices.
 Learning and using Choice Theory, students & teaching staff learn how to be fully responsible for making more effective decisions and choices in their academic and personal lives.

-NOTE: Required textbooks must be purchased separately.
+NOTE: Required books must be purchased separately.

 This course is applicable towards the Restorative Strategies for the Classroom Certificate.